Metal assisted chemical etching: Porous silicon

 Metal assisted chemical etching allows for the production of porous silicon with photoluminescence.

 Black silicon

 Black silicon is silicon with a modified surface and is a type of porous silicon.
 There are several works on obtaining black silicon using MACE technology.
 The main application of black silicon is solar energy.

+Black gallium arsenide

+Black gallium arsenide with light trapping properties have been also produced by MACE.